Alzheimer's and Dementia Home Care Tips for SW Fort Worth/Burleson Families

 What Are the First Signs of Personality Changes in Dementia Patients?

-Personality and behavioral changes are among the earliest and most distressing signs of dementia for families in Rendon, Briar Meadow, and communities throughout the SW Fort Worth corridor.
-A loved one who was previously patient may become irritable, suspicious, or anxious.
-Someone who was socially engaged may withdraw from friends, family, and activities they previously enjoyed.
-Other common behavioral changes include:
+Personality and behavioral changes are among the earliest and most distressing signs for families in Rendon, Briar Meadow, and communities throughout the SW Fort Worth corridor.
+A loved one who was patient may become irritable, suspicious, or anxious.
+Someone who was socially engaged may withdraw from family and activities they previously enjoyed.

-These signs of dementia are neurological in origin — they are caused by changes in the brain, not by willful behavior.
-Understanding this helps family caregivers respond with patience rather than frustration, and it helps inform conversations with physicians about dementia treatments that may reduce behavioral symptoms.
+Other common behavioral changes include increased agitation, accusatory or paranoid thinking, loss of empathy, new-onset apathy, and rapid mood shifts without obvious cause.
+These changes are neurological — caused by changes in the brain, not willful behavior.
+Understanding this helps family caregivers respond with patience rather than frustration, and it informs conversations with physicians about dementia treatments that may reduce behavioral symptoms.

 Home Safety Essentials for Dementia Care in Burleson and SW Fort Worth